 Choose the size and shape!
 Since an insert doesn’t need to fit in an envelope, it can be any size or shape you want!
 It should be smaller than the invitation, to keep the hierarchy in order, but otherwise anything goes.
 You could do a circular card, cut off a corner for a fun geometric touch, or even make an extra tiny card if you like miniature pieces (we love them!).

 Design Elements – Same on this part actually.
 You can make a details card a standout design piece, or keep it more simple if you have a lot of information on it!

 Or you can always let us help you design the perfect details card for your wedding invitations!
 Shop our semi-custom designs here, and you can add a details card to any of the existing invitation designs!

 Details and insert cards are typically not extremely expensive to begin with, as they are smaller and simpler than your other cards, but you can use them to help save money in a few ways!

 Invite people to other events – Doing this with an insert card can save you the cost of having to print another job with envelopes, addressing and stamps of their own.

 Print on single-thick paper -The more inserts you have, the more your suite will look luxurious on its own.
 You don’t need to go double-thick paper if you have more inserts!

 Use both sides – It’s typically not much more to have a double-sided print, so use both sides to get the most bang for your buck – add information or print a cute design on the back to tie the suite together!

-No matter what information you want or need to put on your insert cards, you can’t go wrong with more pieces in your suite.
+No matter what information you want or need to put on your wedding insert cards, you can’t go wrong with more pieces in your suite.
 Inserts are pretty much limitless and we love creating them – it gives us room to spread out, design-wise (and photographs really well!).
 Next week we’ll be talking more specifically about one of our favorite insert types – maps!